Question: How often should leaders check in with their team members?

 Have a look at our departmental assessment form for office managers (download here)!

 Review the podcast on iTunes

-0:00:05.6 Kiera Dent: Hey, everyone.
-Welcome to the Dental A Team Podcast.
-I'm your host, Kiera Dent, and I had this crazy idea that maybe I could combine a doctor and a team member's perspective, because let's face it, dentistry can be a challenging profession with those two perspectives.
-I've been a dental assistant, treatment coordinator, scheduler, filler, office manager, regional manager, practice owner, and I have a team of traveling consultants where we have traveled to over 165 different offices, coaching teams.
+0:00:05.6 Kiera Dent: Hey everyone, welcome to the Dental A Team podcast.
+I'm your host, Kiera Dent, and I have this crazy idea that maybe I could combine a doctor and a team member's perspective, because let's face it, dentistry can be a challenging profession with those two perspectives, I've been a dental assistant, treatment coordinator, scheduler, filler, office manager, regional manager, practice owner, and I have a team of traveling consultants, where we have traveled over 165 different offices coaching teams.
 Yep, we don't just understand you, we are you.
-Our mission is to positively impact the world of dental, and I believe that this podcast is the greatest way I can help elevate teams, grow VIP experiences, reduce stress, and create A-teams.
-Welcome to The Dental A Team Podcast.
+Our mission is to positively impact the world of dental, and I believe that this podcast is the greatest way I can help elevate teams, grow VIP experiences, reduce stress and create A teams, welcome to the Dental A Team podcast.